Bigghis/filingsAnalyzer/readme.md

 ## Technical Details
 - Built with FastAPI
-- Redis caching for improved performance
+- Redis caching for improved performance (Yahoo Finance data only)
-- WebSocket support for real-time data
+- WebSocket support for real-time data (TO be implemented..)
 - Comprehensive error handling

 ## Installation